HSBC draws line under Mexican cartel case after five-years on probation

 Lax money laundering controls at HSBC allowed two cartels - one each in Mexico and Colombia - to move $881 million in drug proceeds through the bank over the second half of the last decade, according to documents in the case.

-Following its signing of the DPA in 2012, HSBC embarked on a worldwide program of upgrading its compliance systems to U.S. standards, raising its spending to more than $1 billion a year.
+Following its signing of the DPA in 2012, HSBC embarked on a worldwide programme of upgrading its compliance systems to U.S. standards, raising its spending to more than $1 billion a year.

 As part of the agreements with the U.S. prosecutors and Britain’s Financial Conduct Authority (FCA), HSBC also installed an independent monitor charged with producing annual reports on the progress of its reforms on fighting financial crime.